RonnChyran/DSiMenuPlusPlus/romsel_dsimenutheme/resources/dsimenu_theme_examples/theming.md

 | `DialogBoxUserPalette`   | Assign the DSi Profile Theme Palette to the palette of the dialog box                                        | N/A           | 1             |
 #### Advanced Theming

 Occasionally, you may require more than the default number of colors for some paletted textures.
 In such cases, you may modify the `.grit` compilation file for the texture to increase the size of the palette.
+Note that the `.grit` files for backgrounds **should not** be changed.
+The background files are not paletted, but losslessly compressed, and you are allowed full 16-bit full color in backgrounds.

 For example, in `scroll_window.grit`, you may edit `-pn7` and change `7` to `16` for 16 colors.
 Be aware that if you remove the entire `-pn` line, you may encounter unexpected results.